 …I keep snapping at people.
 It’s not their fault and I’m pushing them away.

 Everybody is irritable sometimes.
 Extreme irritability can come as a result of a lack of sleep, feelings of isolation or lack of control amongst other things.
-At what times or the day are you irritable?
-To who?

 As well as identifying the behaviours that are associated with recovery, and thoughts and feelings behind them, creating new positive and therapeutic behaviours can be helpful.
 Here are some ideas: